lamindb.Run .md

 • features (bool | list[str], default: False) – Configure the features to include.
 Can be a feature name or a list of such names.
 If "queryset", infers the features used within the current queryset.
 Only available for Artifact, Record, and Run.

 • limit (int, default: 100) – Maximum number of rows to display.
+Defaults to 100.
 If None, includes all results.

 • order_by – Field name to order the records by.
 Prefix with ‘-’ for descending order.
 Defaults to ‘-id’ to get the most recent records.
 This argument is ignored if the queryset is already ordered or if the specified field does not exist.